Series set in the Leijiverse include:

 Matsumoto's works are instantly recognizable due to his unique artistic style.
 His drawings lovingly and precisely describe space vessels such as the Arcadia and Yamato, transforming them from mere back drops into a vessel so imbued with personality that it might as well (and literally does, in some of Arcadia's incarnations) function as one of the characters.
 While the Leijiverse falls short of "hard" science fiction, the machinery is definitely inextricable from the plot.

 Matsumoto is also remembered for his depictions of tall, willowy women, with gentle curves to contrast the ubiquitous technology and hair flowing down to their ankles.
 Per the man himself, they are based on a very old photograph of his grandmother.

-Stories set in the Leijiverse generally take place in the latter half of the fourth millennium, though some series may contain flashbacks to 19th century Earth.
+Stories set in the Leijiverse generally take place in the latter half of the fourth millennium (Except the Yamato series, which is set at the turn of the 23rd century - 2199-2205), though some series may contain flashbacks to 19th century Earth.

 Willowy women aside, the hallmark of the Leijiverse is nostalgic spaceships.
 The Arcadia incorporates part of a tall ship, the Yamato is a historically significant battleship converted into a spaceship, and, for pure Rule of Cool, the ''999'' and other Galaxy Railways are steam trains that run between stars, as though on rails.